 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

-I wrote recently about THE BIG MYTH OF ALKALINITY being the key to wellness.
-In short, all body fluids have a proper pH, and attempting to alkalinize the body in general, or manipulate the pH of your body at all, well…that’s misguided at best, and unhealthy at worst.
+I recently wrote about THE BIG MYTH OF ALKALINITY being the key to wellness.
+In short, all body fluids have a proper pH, and attempting to alkalinize the body in general, or manipulate the pH of your body at all, well… that’s being misguided at its best, and being unhealthy at its worst.
 Like most health trends, the alkaline pitch is not grounded in the complex reality of the human body.

 But there’s one acid response in the body that most people will experience at some point, and just about everyone will do the exact wrong thing:

 When you experience heartburn, I’m willing to bet you take a calcium tablet- Rolaids, Tums, or something similar.
 Well, surprisingly, especially given the prevalence of the alkaline myth, you should be doing the opposite and taking an acid.